qihameedah/JalaAS/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

 to run the web interface, you must in terminal type this: flutter run -d chrome -t lib/web/web_main.dart

 admin email:
 qihameedah@gmail.com
 itd@jala.ps

-for mobile interface you must run the project like normal